ijayhub/ijayhub/README.md

-# Hi there, Ijeoma Igboagu👋🏽
+# Hi there 👋🏽

+I'm Ijeoma Igboagu

 A Front-end Developer lives in Lagos, Nigeria.

 # About me

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working:

 At Chingu, I'm part of a team working on a project.
 The project entails creating a web application that allows users to shop, search, and save.